 The Charities Directorate of the Canada Revenue Agency granted charitable registration to MBSPF in 2012.
 MBSPF funds schools separately from MSP projects although as sister charities they share the same vision.
 In 2017, MBSPF received permission to build rural medical clinics also and built its first clinic in Myin Htaik village.

 Roger and other MBSPF Directors travel regularly to Myanmar on behalf of MBSPF to inspect school construction and locate new sites to create educational opportunities for the young children.
-Most recently, in November 2017, Roger Brain and Steve Armstrong visited the new schools MBSPF constructed in 2017 in the Loikaw, Mandalay, Hse Min Gon and Kalaw areas.
-They also visited many other villages in rural areas near Bagan, Loikaw, Mandalay and Kalaw to evaluate potential school construction sites for 2018.
+Most recently, in December 2018, Roger Brain and Sharon Brain visited the new schools MBSPF constructed in 2018 in the Kalaw and Mandalay areas.
+They also visited many other villages in rural areas near Bagan, Mandalay and Kalaw to evaluate potential school construction sites for 2019.

 Each visit they make strengthens MBSPF’s ties with the local villagers, our agent and construction teams in Myanmar, and the country’s Ministry of Education.